KiraYamato94/LasMonjas/README.md

 -----------------------

 # Custom Servers
 I recommend to play this mod only on custom servers (for example [Impostor](https://github.com/Impostor/Impostor), note that modded handshake is required to play the mod [Example Modded Handshake by js6pak](https://github.com/NuclearPowered/Reactor.Impostor)), if you own an Impostor server, make sure AntiCheat and BanIpFromGame are set to false in the config.json file.
-This mod adds three custom server regions to play with, Modded NA (MNA), Modded EU (MEU) and Modded Asia (MAS), and also has [Unify by Daemon](https://github.com/MoltenMods/Unify) implemented, which you can use to select the custom region to join a custom server by entering the IP or domain name and the port of the server.
+This mod adds three custom server regions to play with, Modded NA (MNA), Modded EU (MEU) and Modded Asia (MAS).

 -----------------------